przmyst/contract-cli/README.md

 # Terra Contract CLI

-Interact with the Terra blockchain easily using this command-line interface (CLI) script.
+Interact with the Terra Classic blockchain using this command-line interface (CLI) script.
 Perform actions such as storing a contract, instantiating it, executing functions, querying state, and migrating contracts.

 ## Table of Contents